 Did you know that Google’s search engine performs over 3.5 billion searches per day (internetlivestats.com)?
 Businesses should aim to be on Google’s snack pack in order to be readily found when consumers perform a local search.

-Users can leave reviews for a business easily and simply.
+Users can leave online reviews for a business easily and simply.
 The less friction involved in the business review process, the easier it is to get more reviews.
-Getting reviews through a business’s Google My Business account is a great place to start.
+Getting online reviews through a business’s Google Business Profile account is a great place to start.

-How to get more customer reviews on Google
+How to get more online customer reviews on Google

 Step 1.
-Send out review requests.
-Available tools such as Customer Voice can help to simplify this process.
-Gather reviews from real customers quickly and easily.
+Send out online review requests.
+Available reputation builder tools such as Customer Voice can help to simplify this process.
+Gather online reviews from real customers quickly and easily.

 Step 2.
 Link your Google review page to the business website.
 Much like attaching social pages to a website through their logos, you can also create this shortcut to the Google reviews page.

 Step 3.
 Create a Google review landing page on the business website.
-This will also be helpful for SEO purposes as the reviews will have keywords.
-Having reviews pulled directly onto the business site should encourage other site visitors to leave reviews.
+This will also be helpful for SEO purposes as the online reviews will have keywords.
+Having online reviews pulled directly onto the business site should encourage other site visitors to leave online reviews.

 Step 4.
 Create a Google review CTA banner or button.
 This should live on the homepage of the business website where most traffic will land.
 Make it as convenient as possible.